 - Suzy: Got a 25% match on all contributions to their 401K plan.

 Getting any benefit is a plus, but there is a catch though.
 Many companies have a vesting period on 401K plans, where if you leave before you have become fully vested, you may lose some or all of the company's contributions.
 Your contributions are yours even if you leave the company.

 It is essential that you take the time to read over your benefit packages from all job offers and ask them for details on contribution matches, vesting periods, and anything else you are unsure about.
 Asking questions and knowing is better than guessing.
 Also, understand that every company is unique, and they may not offer the same plans.
 Some may provide fewer contributions but give more benefits in another form, so as you take that first job, make sure to look through all the benefits and decide what is best for you.

 Written by Chet Stock, Financial Wellness for College Students Peer Educator, University of Illinois Extension, Spring 2021.
-Reviewed by Kathy Sweedler, University of Illinois Extension.
+Reviewed by Kathy Sweedler, University of Illinois Extension, March 2023.

 For more financial education content, follow us on Instagram, Facebook, or Twitter.